 Though the name sounds intimidating, methylsulfonylmethane (MSM) is basically sulphur and it is in our bodies, as well as in some plants.
 It is composed of sulphur, oxygen and methyl.

 MSM is formed from plankton in the oceans.
 When its organic sulphur substances evaporate, taken up into the outer atmosphere where ozone and ultraviolet light transform it into dimethyl sulphide and MSM.
 It’s returned to the earth in rainfall, and taken into the root systems of plants.
 As such, MSM can be found in small quantities in a variety of foods in humans and most other mammals.

-MSM is that it is a source of much-needed sulphur in the body.
+MSM is a source of much-needed sulphur in the body.
 Sulphur is used for dozens of biological functions, such as detoxification and regulation of inflammatory responses.
 Sulphur is present in over 100 bodily compounds and is found in every kind of cell.

-Sulphur levels can drop as we get older, when we’re stressed and if we normally eat a low-nutrient diet.
+Sulphur levels can drop as we get older, when we’re stressed and if we normally live on a low-nutrient diet.

 MSM is a transport molecule that ensures that there is sulphur available throughout the body where it is needed.